grafana-druid-plugin/druidplugin/README.md

 ## Configuration

-Add new Druid Datasource with url to Druid broker instance.
-For example http://druid.internal
+Add new Druid Datasource with url to Druid broker endpoint.

 ## Status